harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 4).md

 ##### The different ways in which the villagers can be trained by the means of vocational training are:

 Vocational training can be defined as equipping the villagers with skills worth making a living.
 The government is also advised by independent bodies like the National Council of Vocational Training or NCVT for providing these training and apprenticeship programs.
 It manages training programs and looks into certification matters.

-One such program is described below-
+One such program is described below:

 -   **Television and Radio Repairing-**
 The unemployed villagers can be vocationally trained for television and radio repairing by the means of ITI courses, Polytechnic, or the courses funded by the State Government.
 Monetary incentives can be provided to the villagers who opt for these courses, which they can repay once they start earning after the completion of the course.
 Not only this, the ITI and Polytechnic courses will also open new fields of opportunities for the villagers.
 They can work in any small-scale industries of their respective fields.
 The villagers who do any type of work-related to electronics can also take part in this vocational training since this would enhance their skills.
 -   **Car Mechanic-**